byksy/FundIt/ReadMe.md

 ## Summary
-The code snippet is a Solidity smart contract called "FundMe" that allows users to fund the contract with Ether.
+The code snippet is a Solidity smart contract called "FundIt" that allows users to fund the contract with Ether.
 It checks if the amount of Ether sent by the user meets a minimum value in USD before accepting the funds.
 The contract keeps track of the amount funded by each address and the list of funders.
 The contract also has a function to withdraw the funds, which can only be called by the contract owner.

 ## Example Usage
 ```solidity